lab9k/ParkCoin/README.md

 # Parking: Front-end
 See the project in action at [this website](https://parkcoin.lab9k.gent/).
+The contract is deployed on the Rinkeby test network, so you can use test ethers when you check it out.
+If you don't have any, you can get some [free Rinkeby ethers here](https://faucet.rinkeby.io/).

 ## The idea
-A distributed webapplication (or dapp) for the new parking system using the distributed database ethereum.
+A distributed webapplication (or dapp) for a new parking system using the [Ethereum](https://www.ethereum.org/) network.
+More specifically, we want a smart contract on the Etherium blockchain on which anyone can register their car when they park.
+Secondly we want to create a user-friendly interface to interact with that contract and simplify the registration process.
 It brings parking your car to the twenty first century!

 Using this online user interface anyone can easily register their parked car on their phone and pay with parking tokens.
  Those parking tokens can even be bought beforehand with ether.